amazon-science/assaying-ood/README.md

 **The code will be released soon!**

-This will be the code accompanying [Wenzel et. al 2022, Assaying Out-of-distribution Generalization in Transfer Learning](https://arxiv.org/abs/2207.09239).
+This will be the code accompanying [[Wenzel et al. 2022, "Assaying Out-of-distribution Generalization in Transfer Learning"]](https://arxiv.org/abs/2207.09239)].